HiPreNets: High-Precision Neural Networks through Progressive Training: Abstract

 \section{Abstract}

 Deep neural networks are powerful tools for solving nonlinear problems in science and engineering, but training highly accurate models becomes challenging as problem complexity increases.
-Non-convex optimization and numerous hyperparameters to tune make performance improvement difficult, and traditional approaches often prioritize minimizing mean squared error (MSE) while overlooking $L^{\infty}$ error, which is the critical focus in many applications.
-To address these challenges, we present a progressive framework for training and tuning high-precision neural networks (HiPreNets).
-Our approach refines a previously explored staged training technique for neural networks that improves an existing fully connected neural network by sequentially learning its prediction residuals using additional networks, leading to improved overall accuracy.
-We discuss how to take advantage of the structure of the residuals to guide the choice of loss function, number of parameters to use, and ways to introduce adaptive data sampling techniques.
-We validate our framework's effectiveness through several benchmark problems.
+Non-convex optimization and sensitivity to hyperparameters make consistent performance improvement difficult, and traditional approaches prioritize minimizing mean squared error while overlooking the $L^{\infty}$ norm error that is critical in safety-sensitive applications.
+To address these challenges, we present HiPreNets, a progressive framework for training high-precision neural networks through sequential residual refinements.
+Starting from an initial network, each stage trains a refinement network on the normalized residuals of the ensemble so far, systematically reducing both average and worst-case error.
+A key theme throughout the framework is concentrating training effort on high-error regions of the input domain, which we pursue through complementary techniques including loss function design, adaptive data sampling, localized patching, and boundary-aware training.
+We validate the framework on benchmark regression problems from the Feynman dataset, where it consistently outperforms standard fully connected networks and reported Kolmogorov-Arnold Networks results, with accuracy approaching machine precision depending on select problems.
+We further apply the framework to learning the flow map of a 20-dimensional power system ODE, which appears to be the highest dimensional problem studied using this class of multistage methods, achieving substantial reductions in both RMSE and $L^{\infty}$ norm error while enabling a surrogate that predicts system state $238\times$ faster than direct numerical simulation.